Number, and rate per 10,000 population, of crimes and offences recorded by the police

-Number, and rate per 10,000 population, of crimes and offences recorded by the police.
-For more information on the recorded crime figures please see the Scottish Government website.
+This data covers the number, and rate per 10,000 population, of crimes and offences recorded by the police in Scotland from 1996/97 to 2021/22 and by Local Authority.
+For more information on the recorded crime figures please see the Scottish Government Recorded Crime in Scotland website.

-Crimes and offences per 10,000 population rates are calculated as follows: (total number of recorded crimes / mid-year population estimate) x (10,000 / 1).
+Crimes and offences per 10,000 population rates are calculated as follows: (total number of recorded crimes / mid-year population estimate) x 10,000.
 When calculating the rates of crimes and offences per 10,000 population, the relevant mid-year population estimates produced by the National Records of Scotland are used.
-The mid-year population estimates can be accessed here.
 The statistical return from which the data are taken is a simple count of the numbers of crimes and offences recorded and cleared up by the police.
 Returns are submitted quarterly from Police Scotland at local authority level which allows a national total to be obtained.
 Crimes and offences are included against the year in which they are recorded by the police.
 This is not necessarily the year in which the crime or offence took place, the year in which the accused is brought to trial for the crime or offence, or the year in which the case is finally disposed of by the courts.
 Amendments (such as the deletion of incidents found on investigation not to be criminal) which arise after the end of the financial year are not incorporated.

 Contraventions of Scottish criminal law are divided for statistical purposes into crimes and offences.
 “Crime” is generally used for the more serious criminal acts; the less serious termed “offences”, although the term “offence” may also be used in relation to serious breaches of criminal law.
 The distinction is made only for working purposes and the “seriousness” of the offence is generally related to the maximum sentence that can be imposed.
-For further information please see the Data Sources and Suitability document.
+For further information please see the Recorded Crime Statistics in Scotland: user guide.

 A quality assurance process is in operation which includes automated validation procedures and manual checks for significant changes in the data and unrealistic values.
 Any questionable values are referred back to Police Scotland for either correction or for an explanation to be provided for any unusual values.
 Police Scotland are required to sign-off their data at the end of the validation process.
 Bulletins are subjected to a secondary level of checking by statisticians who have not been involved in the production process.

 The reporting year was changed from calendar to financial year, with the last reported calendar year being 1994 and the first reported financial year being 1995-96.
 Information is electronically available via the Scottish Government’s website dating back to 1988.
 Long term, as well as short term, comparability of some crime groups over time will be affected due to changes in legislation.
 An example of this is the introduction of the Sexual Offences (Scotland) Act 2009, which came into force on 1 December 2010.
-Further details regarding this can be found in the Note on comparability of Sexual crimes data.
+Further details regarding this can be found in the Recorded Crime Statistics in Scotland: user guide.

-Crime Statistics for England and Wales are published quarterly on the ONS website and can be accessed here.
+Crime Statistics for England and Wales are published quarterly on the ONS website.
 The legal system in Northern Ireland is based on that of England and Wales and the Police Service for Northern Ireland (PSNI) has the same notifiable offence list for recorded crime as used in England and Wales.
 In addition, the PSNI has adopted the NCRS and Home Office Counting Rules for recorded crime that applies in England and Wales.
 Thus there are similar comparability considerations between recorded crime statistics for Northern Ireland and Scotland.
 Crime statistics for Northern Ireland are collected and published separately.
-The latest police recorded crime data for Northern Ireland can be accessed [here] (http://www.psni.police.uk/index/updates/updates_statistics.htm).

 Due to differences in legislation, there are also comparability issues when comparing the statistics for the recorded number of crimes given in the Recorded Crime bulletin internationally.
 Data users are always advised to consult any relevant and accompanying metadata and to proceed with caution when formulating any arguments or drawing any conclusions from international recorded crime comparisons.